BioBoost/object-oriented-programming-using-java/11_defining_classes/readme.md

 }
 ```

-As can be seen from the previous code snippet, the declaration of attributes is very similar to the declaration of local variables.
+The declaration of attributes is very similar to the declaration of local variables.
 They just need to be placed inside the curly braces of the class they belong to.

-It is also perfectly legal to initialize instance variables when declaring them.
-This can also be done inside the constructor as will be seen later on.
+It is also perfectly legal to initialize instance variables when declaring them by assigning them a value.
+This will make sure that when an object of the class is created, the attributes have a valid value.

-Instance variables are initialized by Java to default values:

-* whole numbers (`integer`, `long`, `char`, ...) default to `0`
-* real numbers (`float` and `double`) default to `0.0`
-* `boolean` values default to `false`
-* object references default to `null`

-> **WARNING** - **Initialize Attributes**
->
-> While Java makes sure that all variables and instance variables are initialized, it is most of the time a good idea to do it yourself.
-That way you will always think about which is a sane default value for each attribute.
-On top of that, it is a good habit as not every programming language will initialize variables for you, take C++ for example.
-Do always at least make sure to **initialize object references** as calling methods on `null` will crash your application.

 Public attributes can be accessed from outside of the object using the member operator `.`.
-This means that one can create a Point object and access the `x` and `y` variables as shown in the following code snippet.
+This means that one can create a Point object and access the `x` and `y` attributes as shown in the following code snippet.

 ```java
 Point center = new Point();